codingmaniac227/codingmaniac227/README.md

 As a child, I was an introvert.
 But going through college, learning and mentoring others has taught me the power of communication, representation, and collaboration.
 I aim to lead and contribute meaningfully to any project I undertake.

 ## 📫 Let's Connect!
 I'm always looking to collaborate on exciting projects, especially in full-stack development, AI, or STEM education.
+If you're interested in working together or have any questions, feel free to email me directly:

+📧   [codingmaniac227@gmail.com]

-Feel free to reach out or contribute to my repositories!
+Or contribute to my repositories here on GitHub!